Fischer-L/JsonStrings2AndroidStrings/README.md

 				// The object storing the string-array reource for one specific langauge {
-					// The field indicating which language this string value belongs to.
+					// The field indicating which language the items values belongs to.
 For example this field says the supported lang is English(en).
 					"lang" : "en",

 					// The array storing the items nodes' strings in one sepecific language.
 For example, this array stores the country list in English